Home Mario Oddities Nintendo Adventure Book Guides Music Charvel Jackson Page Articles Personal Collections My Works Archives

 Origami Craftsman

-Origami Craftsman (Origami King): A green toad with a blue shirt and yellow overalls but there's more to it than that.
+Origami Craftsman: A green Toad with a blue shirt and yellow overalls but there's more to it than that.
 Much more actually.
 While a kind person, his desire to bring one of is papercraft creations to life with a forbidden technique starts the plot of the game.

 Shogun Studios Cast Oarsman

-Oarsman and Shogun Studios cast (Origami King): The Oarsman is a blue toad with a Chinese straw hat and robe.
+Oarsman and Shogun Studios cast: The Oarsman is a 'country' blue Toad with a Chinese straw hat and robe.
 He assists you with the Eddy River.
 Several kinds of Mario species wear traditional Asian garb at the Shogun Studios attraction.
+There's not a whole lot to it, but the designs were fun to see.

 Professor Toad

-Professor Toad (Origami King): A partner for Mario, he is an intelligent yellow toad in an explorer's outfit.
+Professor Toad: A partner for Mario, he is an intelligent yellow Toad in an explorer's outfit.
 As a college professor and archaeologist he assists you in the Sandpaper Desert and has a shovel that that unearth items or attack in battles.
-He's one of the closest things to an old-school toad design I feel.
+He's one of the closest things to an old-school Toad design I feel, and while we've gotten plenty of 'smart' Toad guys, he stands out for his reactions and observations of the adventure.

 Princess Peach captain

-Sencho Kinopio (Origami King): Another nautical toad but of a more classy nature as the captain of the Princess Peach ship.
-He is a purple toad with a white suit with a white captain's hat.
+Senchō Kinopio: Another nautical feller but of a more classy nature as the captain of the Princess Peach ship.
+He is a purple Toad with a white suit with a white captain's hat, needing rescue and help because who isn't in Mario's world?
+Once again, no proper English name and generically known as 'Captain Toad' in other languages.

 Shangri-Spa Toads

-Shangri-Spa (Origami King): The angel like toad inhabitants here seem nice but are actually forcing Bowser's minions into harsh labor when Mario's back is turned.
+Shangri-Spa: The angelic Toad inhabitants here seem nice but are actually forcing Bowser's minions into harsh labor when Mario's back is turned.
 Sometimes literally.
-This is another example I feel of what could be an oldschool design.
+This is another example I feel of what could be an old school design, so good job.

 -Comparing Thing stickers in Sticker Star and Color Splash